-- Daily Wind Symphony rehearsals including two sectionals per week.
+- You will have daily rehearsals, including two sectionals per week.

 - Performance skills class is held for one period each day.
-The class includes practical topics and interactive discussion and will be enhanced through master classes and chamber ensemble sessions.
+In this class you will cover practical topics and participate in interactive discussion, enhanced through master classes and chamber ensemble sessions.

 Program Details (for students in Wind Symphony and Symphony Orchestra):

-- Weekly private lessons are included and students have dedicated practice time with the guidance of teaching assistants on the days opposite their lessons.
+- You will have weekly private lessons with a member of our distinguished faculty, and dedicated practice time with the guidance of teaching assistants on lesson off-days.

-- Performance skills class is held twice per week.
-The class includes practical topics and interactive discussion and will be enhanced through master classes and chamber ensemble sessions.
+- Performance skills class is held daily.
+In this class you will cover practical topics and participate in interactive discussion enhanced through master classes and chamber ensemble sessions.